Skip to content

 For bulk processing outside of Claude (100+ papers at once), use the Mistral OCR script approach.

 Trade-off: MinerU MCP is better for integrated Claude workflows.
-Mistral script is better for massive offline batch jobs.
+Mistral script is better for large offline batch jobs.

 1. Open PDF in a PDF reader